Mochica language

-Mochica (also Yunga, Yunca, Chimú, Muchic, Mochika, Muchik, Chimu) is an extinct language formerly spoken along the northwest coast of Peru and in an inland village.
+Mochica is an extinct language formerly spoken along the northern coast of Peru and in an inland village.
 First documented in 1607, the language was widely spoken in the area during the 17th century and the early 18th century.
 By the late 19th century, the language was dying out and spoken only by a few people in the village of Etén, in Chiclayo.
 It died out as a spoken language around 1920, but certain words and phrases continued to be used until the 1960s.

-It is best known as the supposed language of the Moche culture, as well as the Chimú culture/Chimor.
+A revival movement has appeared in recent times.

+It is proven and accepted by linguists that it was spoken by those of the Sican culture, and it is not proven that it was spoken by those of the Moche culture, and it is ruled out that it was spoken by the Chimos, since it is proven that they spoke Quingnam.

+The only varieties are according to each researcher who compiled their vocabulary, so we have the variety of Ernst Middendorf, Compañon, Bruning, etc.